tevelsho/vulnify/README.md

 > Ensure that <a href="https://code.visualstudio.com/docs/languages/powershell">VS Code PowerShell extension</a> is installed.

 #### Running Vulnify
-Due to Version and Admin Privilege issues in Powershell, the tool had to be split up into two scripts (`Filter` & `Loader`).
+Due to PowerShell version and admin privilege limitations, the tool was divided into two scripts: `vulnify.ps1` for filtering and `loader.ps1` for loading.

 Navigate to the directory where the PowerShell scripts are located at:
 ```bash